telerik/fiddler-docs/knowledge-base/VPAT.md

 ### (l) When electronic forms are used, the form shall allow people using Assistive Technology to access the information, field elements, and functionality required for completion and submission of the form, including all directions and cues.
 Not Applicable

-* Fiddler does not use electronic forms.
+* Fiddler Classic does not use electronic forms.

 # Section 1194.22 Web-based Internet Information and Applications - Detail
 ## Voluntary Product Accessibility Template